A renewed cultural focus in White Center bolsters sense of Khmer community

 On a recent Sunday, dozens of people floated through an outdoor market in White Center where vendors sold skin care products, baked goods and shipping services under black tents.
-The fried scent of traditional Cambodian food wafted through the air, and hip hop blared from speakers inside of an art space called Forever Foreigner.
+The fried scent of traditional Cambodian food wafted through the air, and hip-hop blared from speakers inside of an art space called Forever Foreigner.
 Despite the rain, it was a convivial scene.

 On that Sunday, Forever Foreigner owner Bunthay Cheam held the inaugural $unday $wap Meet — a monthly outdoor market featuring Southeast Asian businesses, musicians, vendors and community organizations.
 The mid-March event was designed as a gathering space for the Southeast Asian community and as a way to highlight their impact on the local economy, culture and history, Cheam said.
 It also marked part of a larger effort of Khmer people to elevate their voices in White Center, an area where they hope to bolster a sense of community.
 The next monthly event will be held Sunday.